deepstreamIO/deepstream.io-website/content/tutorials/integrations/mobile/frontend-reactnative/index.md

 ## 2. Set up the HTML side (optional)

-To try some quick tests between the React Native Simulator and a browser window, you can set up an HTML side folliwing the [quickstart guide](/tutorials/guides/getting-started-quickstart/).
+To try some quick tests between the React Native Simulator and a browser window, you can set up an HTML side following the [quickstart guide](/tutorials/guides/getting-started-quickstart/).

 ## 3. Initialize and run a new React Native application

 First initialize the project in your terminal

 ```bash
 react-native init DeepstreamReactNative
 ```

 Move into the project folder

 ```bash
 cd DeepstreamReactNative
 ```

 Fetch the deepstream code and the url lib it depends on

 ```bash
 npm install deepstream.io-client-js url --save
 ```

 Run the app in the iOS simulator (or check the React Native [docs](http://facebook.github.io/react-native/releases/0.23/docs/android-setup.html) for use with the Android simulator)

 ```bash
 react-native run-ios
 ```